 In other words, the flower shop should match the $50,000 cost of seeds with the $100,000 revenue from the flowers at the end of the generated revenues period.

 So, what do you do with expenses that don’t have a clear cause-and-effect relationship?
 Some costs may be difficult to match with a given revenue.
 In a case like this, there are two classifications it could be categorized under.

 Systematic and Rational Allocation

-Costs that cannot be allocated to exact revenue may be assigned over the expense’s useful lifespan.
+Costs that cannot be matched to exact revenue may be assigned over the expense’s useful lifespan.
 Take, for example, equipment.
-It is hard to match a piece of equipment to a specific sales transaction, but we do know the machine will be functioning for approximately three years.
+It might be hard to match a piece of equipment to a specific sales transaction, but we can estimate that the machine will be functioning for approximately three years.
 Because of this, we would allocate the machine as a depreciation expense over those three years.
 This will allow any revenue resulting from the equipment to be spread throughout its entire useful lifespan while still matching and recording the initial cost.

 Why Is the Expense Recognition Principle Important?

-It is wise to use the expense recognition principle as it improves the overall quality of your financial statements.
-The proper recognition of expense and revenue gives a more accurate overview of results from operations and avoids possibly misstating profit or loss within a particular period.
+Business owners and accountants should use the expense recognition principle as it improves the overall quality of your financial statements.
+The proper recognition of expenses and revenue gives a more accurate overview of results from operations and keeps you from possibly misstating profit or loss within any particular period.

-Also, expense recognition lets investors get a better sense of the real economics of your business.
-By placing both revenues and expenses in the same period, your business’s financial statements will contain measures of both accomplishment and efforts.
-This transparency lets investors or other entities clearly assess your company’s performance.
+Expense recognition also lets investors get a better sense of the real economics of your business.
+By placing both revenues and expenses in the same period, your business’s financial statements will contain measures of both your accomplishments and efforts.
+This transparency lets investors clearly assess your company’s performance.

 Your ultimate guide to SMB accounting